MySmilingTurban/banidb-api-python/README.md

 BaniDB's vision is to create a single, universally accessible Gurbani Database for Sikh websites and applications.
 BaniDB is, and will continue to be, the most accurate and complete Gurbani database ever created for use by Sikhs around the world.

-In order to make this vision possible, members of this collaborative effort work to ensure that the platform is selfsustaining, tested, and secure.
+In order to make this vision possible, members of this collaborative effort work to ensure that the platform is self-sustaining, tested, and secure.

 ## Python package for BaniDB API